The branches of philosophy (red) and their links with allied sciences (yellow).

 The first attempts to answer distinctively philosophical questions were made from about 600 BC by certain Greek philosophers known collectively as the Presocratics (see pre-Socratic philosophy); their intellectual heirs were Socrates, Plato, and Aristotle, the three towering figures in ancient philosophy.
 Later ancient philosophies included epicureanism, stoicism, and neoplatonism.
 Foremost among medieval philosophers were St. Augustine and Thomas Aquinas, both leading churchmen.

 Modern philosophy begins with René Descartes and a parallel development of rationalism and empiricism culminating in the philosophy of Immanuel Kant.
 The idealism of Georg Hegel and the positivism of Auguste Comte were major forces in the 19th-century philosophy.
 The dialectical materialism of Karl Marx had its roots in both.
 (See also materialism.)
-The philosophical orientations of most 20th-century philosophers were developments of Marxism, neokantianism, logical positivism, pragmatism, phenomenology, and existentialism.
+The philosophical orientations of most twentieth-century philosophers were developments of Marxism, neokantianism, logical positivism, pragmatism, phenomenology, and existentialism.